elastic/kibana/rfcs/text/0011_global_search.md

 ```

 Notes:
-- The client-side version of `GlobalSearchResultProvider` is slightly difference than the
+- The client-side version of `GlobalSearchResultProvider` is slightly different than the
 server one, as there is no `context` parameter on the `find` signature.

 ### Plugin API